gsans/gemini-2-live-angular/README.md

-# Gemini 2.0 Live API Demo
+# Gemini 2.5 Flash Live API Demo

 ## Overview
-This project showcases Gemini 2.0 real-time multimodal AI capabilities in a web application using Angular.
-Currently the Live API is only available for `Gemini 2.0 Flash Live`.
+This project showcases Gemini 2.5 real-time multimodal AI capabilities in a web application using Angular.
+Currently the Live API is only available for `Gemini 2.5 Flash Live`.

 ![diagram](https://i.imgur.com/74hv0ay.png)